Certificate Revocation

 Table 1: Revocation Policy Support by Services

-Where available, a strict policy will typically enforce immediate rejection of certificates if the CRL cannot be checked or is unavailable, maximizing security but potentially disrupting service if the CRL source is temporarily unreachable.
-In contrast, a relaxed policy may allow continued operation using cached or expired CRLs, prioritizing service availability even if revocation status cannot be confirmed in real time.
+Where available, the strict policy will typically enforce immediate rejection of certificates if the CRL cannot be checked or is unavailable, maximizing security but potentially disrupting service if the CRL source is temporarily unreachable.
+In contrast, the relaxed policy may allow continued operation using cached or expired CRLs, prioritizing service availability even if revocation status cannot be confirmed in real time.
 Details are provided per service.

 Configuration